 AMBLESIDE MUSIC WEEK

-choral singers in the small town that lies at the centre of the English Lake District.
+gathering of amateur choral singers in the small town that lies at the centre of the English Lake District.
 We will rehearse and perform a programme of Renaissance music with a leading specialist conductor.
-The general aim is to explore an important
+The general aim is to

 The week will focus on the works of one composer, Juan Esquivel de Barahona.
 He was born inCiudad Rodrigo around 1563 and was a pupil of Juan Navarro, though his principal influences were the great Spanish masters Morales and Guerrero.
 He became maestro de capilla successively at Ciudad Rodrigo, Oviedo and Calahorra before returning to Ciudad Rodrigo Cathedral until his death sometime during the third decade of the seventeenth century.
 Though one of the most prolific and also one of the finest Spanish composers of his time, his music was largely forgotten until the editions of Mapa Mundi were published in the last few decades.